LeanneCodes/4hair-salon/README.md

 ### Confirming User Input Is Correct

-Although the system informs the user that the data they inputted was correct, it doesn't necessarily mean the data is correct.
-This point in the system gives the user a chance to check the data for the sales and completed bookings is correct before progressing.
-If the data is correct, the user will confirming by typing in "1".
-If not correct, the user will need to type "2".
+Although the system informs the user that the data they inputted was valid, it doesn't necessarily mean the data is correct.
+At this point, the system gives the user a chance to check the data inputted for sales and completed bookings is correct before progressing.
+If the data is correct, the user will confirm by typing in "1".
+If not correct, the user will need to type in "2".

 ![image](https://user-images.githubusercontent.com/81588887/133590843-289c4d0b-b81a-4372-b99b-fe457d3745ee.png)

 ### System Updating Relevant Google Worksheets

-Now that the NDoS confirmed the data is correct, the system will show statements that the calculations are happening and that each relevant Google worksheet is being updated successfully.
+Now that the NDoS confirmed the data is correct, the system will show statements that the calculations are happening in the background and that each relevant Google worksheet is being updated successfully.

 ![image](https://user-images.githubusercontent.com/81588887/133591140-422068db-11f5-4793-8e43-a1c7cc3bb8c7.png)

 ### Recommendations Based on Data Inputted

-The system now tells the user what the current target is for each city, what their current average booking value (ABV) is and what recommendations, if any, need to be taken to improve salon's performance.
+The system now tells the user what the current target is for each city, the current average booking value (ABV) is and what recommendations, if any, need to be taken to improve the salons performance.

 ![image](https://user-images.githubusercontent.com/81588887/133591987-b2b715ee-20fe-4e02-9ee1-10d02f5dc000.png)

-Recommendations are based on how far away the city's salon is away from their own target.
+Recommendations are based on how far away the salon's average booking value is away from target.

 <details>
  <summary>7 Recommendation Print Statements</summary>